ChannexIO/announcements/announcements.md

 ### June Update 🚀 (22nd June 2023)

 #### Summary of Changes
+- Beta: We added support for rate plan in Airbnb
 - Added filters in channel logs
 - New OTA: Hipcamp
 - New App Connected: RateGenie (Revenue Management Ap for Vacation Rentals)